 There are great differences in the quality of the available silicone products for the production of silicone molds.
 In particular, stability combined with elasticity are the most important factors.
 These are the most proven duplicating silicones in comparison:

-Our Recommendation: The SmoothOn Silicone mold Making Kit
+Our Recommendation: The SmoothOn Mold Star Silicone mold Making Kit

-The smoothOn duplicating silicone is our favourite, as the material is extremely elastic and with Shore A 20 hardness is perfectly suited to reproduce even the most demanding shapes.
-The mixing ratio is kept very simple at 1:1, the components are two-coloured for a better overview.
+The smoothOn duplicating silicone is our favorite, as the material is extremely elastic and with Shore A 20 hardness is perfectly suited to reproduce even the most demanding shapes.
+The mixing ratio is kept very simple at 1:1, the components are two-colored for a better overview.
 The rubber silicone set has a very attractive price.